 WHQL certified drivers are included in the Microsoft Compatibility Center, which provides the latest updates to the Windows operating system.
 This allows end users to download your driver automatically when they use a device for the first time.

 With WHQL driver certification provided by Microsoft, your driver gets better test coverage.
 This allows testers to find almost all driver defects and let developers fix them before the driver release.
-The testing process also helps test centers better support the driver device.
-Microsoft Hardware Certification proves that a driver has been tested thoroughly with Microsoft-approved QA standards.
+The WHQL testing process also helps test centers better support the driver device.
+Microsoft driver certification proves that a driver has been tested thoroughly with Microsoft-approved QA standards.

 In addition, Microsoft Hardware Certification prevents driver tampering.
 This is great from a security perspective, but it also means that any driver updates will require your driver to pass WHQL testing again.

 Let’s take a closer look at the process of WHQL testing and obtaining Microsoft Hardware Certification.

 WHQL testing requires a specific test environment.
 Table 2 shows what components should be prepared to perform testing with Windows HLK for Windows 10 clients.

 Installing the Windows HLK Controller and Studio doesn’t take much effort.
 You just need to download and run the setup file of the kit corresponding to the target operating system.
 During installation, you need to allow a port to be opened.
 Otherwise, the installation may fail.
 Installing the HLK Controller and Studio took us approximately 45 minutes.

 The Windows HLK Client takes just several minutes to install on the test computer using an installer file.
 If the test computer is not a member of the local network domain, the Guest account should be enabled on it.
 To begin the installation, it’s first necessary to mount the test server’s shared folder – called HLKInstall – with its subfolder named Client, as shown in Image 1.